Under the Sea

 Set Up and Prepare

-- Make KWL Chart on chart paper or a plastic, overhead sheet.
-Make three columns: what students know, what they want to know, and what they have learned.
+- Print the KWL Chart or make one on chart paper with three columns: what students know, what they want to know, and what they have learned.

 - Have a system to quickly divide students into small groups of 3-4.